 - Working away from noise when possible

-- Provide employees with rest breaks away from Physical Hazards
+- Providing employees with rest breaks away from physical hazards

-- Train employees to recognize and avoid Physical Hazards
+- Training employees to recognize and avoid physical hazards

-How working alone increases risk from Physical Hazards
+How working alone increases risk from Physical Safety Hazards

-Working alone can take your employees away from help that would otherwise be available.
-Lone workers are also disadvantaged when it comes to recognizing and responding to the Physical Hazards in their environment.
-In these situations, a check-in based monitoring system like SafetyLine provides security to your employees by calling for help even when they’re not able to.
+Working alone can remove your employees from access to help that would otherwise be available.
+Lone workers are also disadvantaged when it comes to recognizing and responding to the physical hazards in their environment.
+In these situations, a check-in-based monitoring system like SafetyLine provides security to your employees by calling for help on their behalf even when they’re not able to.

-When you’re assessing the Hazards in a workplace, remember to keep in mind the Physical Hazards that you can’t see.
-Hazards that aren’t obvious can pose a danger to even the most experienced employee, so it’s important to plan ahead and take precautions.
+When you’re assessing the hazards in a workplace, remember to keep in mind the physical hazards that you can’t see.
+Physical safety hazards that aren’t obvious can pose a danger to even the most experienced employee or manager, so it’s important to plan ahead and take precautions.